hzhangSDU/MBAO-FAD/README.md

 ## About

-This is the origin Pytorch implementation of MBAO-FAD Algorithm in the following paper: **Mini-Batch Adaptive Optimization Algorithm Based on Forward Automatic Differentiation for the Design of Efficient TSK Fuzzy Systems**.
+This is the origin Pytorch implementation of MBAO-FAD Algorithm in the following paper submitted for *IEEE Transactions on Fuzzy Systems*: **Mini-Batch Adaptive Optimization Algorithm Based on Forward Automatic Differentiation for the Design of Efficient TSK Fuzzy Systems**.

 Author: Hui Zhang, Wei Peng, Guangyao Fan, Bo Sun, *Member, IEEE*, Chengdong Li, *Member, IEEE*, and Dongbin Zhao, *Fellow, IEEE*